 - Add the onion, and sauté until translucent.

-- Add the green jackfruit and spices, and sauté a few minutes.
+- Add the green jackfruit, salt, and spices, and sauté a few minutes.

 - Add ground walnut, and saute for a few more minutes.
 Add water, cover, and cook for 30 minutes (stirring occasionally).

 - Add pomegranate molasses and pumpkin purée cook for another 10 minutes.